Roth IRAs boast big tax advantages

 - The purpose of the withdrawal

 Withdrawals of contributions made after age 59½ are considered normal “qualified distributions” and are not taxed.
 We said it before and we’ll say it again: You paid tax on that money when you first contributed to the Roth IRA.
 Distributions that include earnings are free of tax too; however, the Roth IRA must have been established for at least five years before they can be withdrawn.

-If the withdrawal was made before age 59½ and includes more than what you contributed (your investment earnings), then you may have to pay both income tax and a 10% penalty.
-There are certain situations under which the IRS will allow you to withdraw without penalty.
-Funds can be withdrawn for higher education expenses or to buy a home.
-Certain hardship circumstances, such as permanent disability, also allow funds to be withdrawn tax and penalty free.
+If the withdrawal is made before age 59½ and includes earnings, then you may have to pay both income tax and a 10% penalty.
+There are certain situations under which the IRS will allow you to withdraw without penalty, however.
+Funds can be distributed for higher education expenses or to buy a home.
+Certain hardship circumstances, such as permanent disability, also allow funds to be withdrawn tax- and penalty-free.